stacks-network/docs/_develop/zero_to_dapp_2.md

    <img src="images/kingdom-stop.png" alt="">

-You can always start the application again with `npm start` command as you will later in this tutorial.
+You can always start the application again with `npm run start` command as you will later in this tutorial.

 ## Resources for Blockstack developers